arcxingye/EatKano/README_EN.md

 This game has no association with 蔡徐坤 or his management team and is for entertainment purposes only.

+The content of `static/image` and `static/music` comes from the internet.
+If there is infringement, it can be found in [Issues](https://github.com/fgfobdpqjs/EatKun/issues) Contact to delete and attach the 'delete' tag.

 ## Usage

 Note: if you just want to play it, go to [online version](https://chicxk.pages.dev/).
 Here is how to create your own version.